bekk/observability-workshop/README.md

 Navigate to [Dashboards](http://localhost:3000/dashboards).
 There are 3 different pre-made dashboards.
 Look at and explore the dashboards.
 Here are some things you should try out:

-* Change the time range and refresh rate in the top right menu.
+* Change the time range and refresh rate in the top-right menu.
-* Try changing the variables of the board in the top right menu (we'll look at how to create them in a later task).
+* Try changing the variables of the board in the top-right menu (we'll look at how to create them in a later task).
-* Each panel (visualization) has a triple dot menu at the top right, try going into the "Edit" view to look at how the panel was made.
+* Each panel (visualization) has a triple dot menu at the top-right, try going into the "Edit" view to look at how the panel was made.
     * At the bottom of the screen, you can choose "Builder" to view a simplified view of the query, you can also try using the "Explain" toggle to get a description of the query.
     * At the right-hand side, you can configure visualization settings.
-    * Test out changing the queries and settings, use the discard button (top right) when you're done.
+    * Test out changing the queries and settings, use the discard button (top-right) when you're done.

 The different dashboards have different visualizations, different variables and uses different kinds of data.
 Make sure to take a look at all three dashboards before you move on.